How Much Traffic Is From Organic Search: (Updated for 2026)

 Is it Time to Invest in Paid Ads to Boost Your Traffic?

 According to Google AdWords benchmark data, the average click-through rate for a search ad is 1.91% across all industries.
-The average cost per click across all industries is $2.32 for search ads.
-Specific industries will have higher click-through rates and cost per click, while others will have lower.
+The average cost per click across all sectors for search ads is $2.32.
+Specific industries will have higher click-through rates and lower costs per click, while others will have lower rates.
 Now, look at the average conversion rate for search ads across all sectors: 2.7%.
-If you see a lot of traffic from your search ads but aren’t getting many conversions, there could be a problem.
+If you’re seeing a lot of traffic from your search ads but not many conversions, there may be a problem.

-Let’s say you’ve paid $232 for 100 clicks on your ads.
-At the 2.7% conversation rate, you’d get 2.7 paying customers for those clicks, so we’ll round up to 3.
-At three paying customers, you’ll have earned $300, creating a profit of $68.
+Let’s say you’ve paid $232 for 100 ad clicks.
+At a 2.7% conversion rate, you’d get 2.7 paying customers per click, so we’ll round up to 3.
+With three paying customers, you’ll have earned $300, resulting in a profit of $68.
 Of course, it pays to get as much organic traffic as possible rather than paid.

 But, if you’re at the beginning of your business, trying to build brand awareness and word of mouth, paying for ads is an excellent way to get the profit rolling.
-However, spending money on ads, getting conversions, and losing money is possible.
+However, spending money on ads, generating conversions, and ultimately losing money is a possibility.
 That’s why having an optimized campaign matters.
 And that’s where the team here at SEO Inc. can help your business succeed.

 Not only can we develop and execute an SEO strategy that will put you ahead of the competition with time, but we can also refine your PPC campaigns to ensure you’re bringing in profit while working your way up through the ranks.
 We also specialize in Local SEO Optimization and boast a track record of award-winning campaigns over the past two decades.
 If you own a local business and are interested in learning how SEO Inc. can enhance your revenue, we’re here to help.
 Want to learn more about how we can help your business grow?
 Contact us today!